grpc/grpc-go/CONTRIBUTING.md

 successfully without any new warnings.
 Then create a Pull Request with your changes.
 When the changes are accepted, they will be merged or cherry-picked by a gRPC core developer.

+## Running tests

+### Jetty ALPN setup for IntelliJ

+The tests in interop-testing project require jetty-alpn agent running in the background otherwise they'll fail.
+Here are instructions on how to setup IntellJ IDEA to enable running those tests in IDE:

+* Settings -> Build Tools -> Gradle -> Runner -> select Gradle Test Runner
+* View -> Tool Windows -> Gradle -> Edit Run Configuration -> Defaults -> JUnit -> Before lauch -> + -> Run Gradle task, enter the task in the build.gradle that sets the javaagent.

+Step 1 must be taken, otherwise by the default JUnit Test Runner running a single test in IDE will trigger all the tests.